raihan29s/SQS-to-Postgres/README.md

 # SQS-to-Postgres
+Objective:
-1. read JSON data containing user login behavior from an AWS SQS Queue 2.
-Find a way for data analysts to identify duplicate values in those fields 3. write each record to a Postgres database.
+1. read JSON data containing user login behavior from an AWS SQS Queue , that is made available via a custom localStack image that has the data pre loaded.
+2. Find a way for data analysts to identify duplicate values in those fields.
+3. write each record to a Postgres database that is made available via a custom postgres image that has the tables pre created.

-2. This README file will help you run the Take home test.
+This README file will help you run the Take home test.
 For the most part I commented on the code file(fetch-rewards-data-engineering-TH.py).

 •	Package Installation: